 - The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for free school meals and allocated to a school as a proportion of any children who have been receiving FSM in the previous 6 years.

 - The Pupil Premium recently increased to £900 and has been extended to children who have been eligible for free school meals at any time in the last 6 years.

 Pupil Premium focus and impact at Kings Heath Primary Academy

 - The Pupil Premium funding that is received by Kings Heath Primary Academy is used in a variety of ways in order to improve pupil attainment and to help overcome any barriers to learning.
 This extra money is specifically targeted for the most disadvantaged children.

-A Learning Mentor can provide a bridge across academic and pastoral support roles.
+The Pastoral team can provide a bridge across academic and pastoral support roles.
 This will involve dealing with all of those who make up the learning partnership, including parents, as the role is typically about forming a relationship with the pupil, school staff and parents or carers in order to improve the pupil’s achievement.

 Sports Premium Funding

 The government is spending over £450 million on improving physical education and sport in primary schools.

 Schools can choose how they use the funding to best improve their sports provision, sport participation and attainment.
 Information about the sports premium impact for previous years and planned spend for 2020-21 is available to download below.

 - Kings Heath 2020 21 Summary of sports premium spend